aashikkk/Pharmacy-API/README.md

 * Can check other dependencies and version in package.json

 ## Note
-* Session Timout set as 200s.
+* Session Timeout set as 200s.
 As per your configuration, you can configure.
 * Here for further password encryption can use bcrypt to encrypt. but per project requirements and considering the time password typed without encryption.
+* Folder Structure management needs to be done.